catherineverdiergo/schooliwe/README.md

 * In the rsc/topics.xml file, topic tag's "name" and "timetableLabel" attributes should be translated in target locale
 * In the rsc/vacation.xml file, vacation tag's "label" attribute should be translated in target locale
 * In the start.sh and start.bat files, parameter locale should be customized
+### Define application topics
+Application main tree holds a list of topics which are defined in the rsc/topics.xml file.
+The two first topics (timetable and homework agenda) can be kept as permanent topics.
+Other topics can be defined regarding to subjects studied by pupil.
+Each topic is related with an actionObject (java singeton which manages the topic).
+Any new educational topic is always managed by the 'lessonsManager' actionObject.
+ActionObjects to be created by application are defined in the rsc/actionobjects.xml file.
+For developers, application could be extended defining new topics and action objects.